HandsOnDataViz/book/docs/HandsOnDataViz.md

 and click on *More icons* to find an airport symbol (we recommend using Filter to search for “airport”, or simply scroll down to Transportation section).
-The marker in the layers menu will change to an orange airplane, as shown in Figure <a href="#fig:mymaps-color">8.22</a>.
+The marker in the layers menu will change to an orange airplane, as shown in Figure <a href="#fig:mymaps-color">8.23</a>.

 <img src="images/08-map/mymaps-color-annotated.png" alt="In My Maps, you can change marker colors and icons." width="300" />
 <p class="caption">
-Figure 8.22: In My Maps, you can change marker colors and icons.
+Figure 8.23: In My Maps, you can change marker colors and icons.
 </p>

 Click on the layer name, which by default is set to the name of imported file (`nigeria-airports.csv`), and change it to *Nigerian Airports*.
-Alternatively open a kebab menu to the right of the layer name, and choose *Rename this layer*.
+Alternatively open a kebab menu to the right of the layer name, and choose *Rename this layer*, and then click *Save*.

 You can accompany each marker with a label.
 Click *Uniform style* under the layer, and choose *Alt\_name* in the *Set labels* dropdown menu.
-You will see alternative airport names, such as *BENIN*, displayed to the right of the markers.
+You will see alternative airport names, such as *BENIN*, displayed beneath the markers.

 Click *Preview* to see how the map looks like outside of the My Maps editing studio.
+Additionally, you can add photos, directions, lines, etc., and display or hide columns by checking or unchecking them when clicking on a map point.

 ### Share Your Google My Map

-If you are happy with the result, click *Share*, and click *Change to anyone with the link* (see Figure <a href="#fig:mymaps-share">8.23</a>), just as you would with any other Google Drive document.
+If you are happy with the result, click *Share*, and click *Change to anyone with the link* (see Figure <a href="#fig:mymaps-share">8.24</a>), just as you would with any other Google Drive document.

 <img src="images/08-map/mymaps-share.png" alt="Make sure anyone with the link can view your map before you share it." width="400" />
 <p class="caption">
-Figure 8.23: Make sure anyone with the link can view your map before you share it.
+Figure 8.24: Make sure anyone with the link can view your map before you share it.
 </p>

 You can now generate a code snippet to embed the map as an iframe.
-From the main kebab menu to the right of the map title, choose *Embed on my site* (Figure <a href="#fig:mymaps-embed">8.24</a>).
+From the main kebab menu to the right of the map title, choose *Embed on my site* (Figure <a href="#fig:mymaps-embed">8.25</a>).
 You can use now use this iframe code to embed your map to your Wordpress, Squarespace, or any other website.

 <img src="images/08-map/mymaps-embed-annotated.png" alt="My Maps can generate an iframe code to include the map on your own website." width="300" />
 <p class="caption">
-Figure 8.24: My Maps can generate an iframe code to include the map on your own website.
+Figure 8.25: My Maps can generate an iframe code to include the map on your own website.
 </p>